Learn which national electronic identification (eID) methods GetAccept supports for secure, verified signing in Sweden, Norway, Denmark, and Finland.

 Nordic eID support

 GetAccept supports the leading national digital identity providers across the Nordics.
-These methods ensure that every signature is legally binding and includes the signer's personal identity number where applicable.
+These methods ensure that every signature is legally binding and includes the recipient's personal identity number where applicable.

 Note: Electronic Identification is available on Professional and Enterprise plans.